Rank Matters: Understanding and Defending Model Inversion Attacks via Low-Rank Feature Filtering: Experiment

+\paragraph{Attacks.} We apply various attack methods in our experiments.
+Recent MIAs are primarily divided into two main directions of development.
+The first direction explores the prior knowledge of well-structured pre-trained GANs, such as GMI \cite{gmi}, Mirror \cite{mirror}, PPA \cite{ppa}, and IF \cite{ifgmi}.
+The second focuses on fully leveraging the target model to train target-specific GANs or surrogate classifiers, including KED \cite{ked}, LOMMA \cite{lomma}, PLG \cite{plg}, and PPDG \cite{ppdg}.
+In the main paper, we experiment with the most advanced algorithms from each of these two directions, \textit{i.e.}, IF and PPDG.
+The results of other attacks are available in Appendix \ref{appx:additional result}.
+More details of the attacks are shown in Appendix \ref{appx:attacks}.

-\textbf{Metrics.} Following the previous works \citep{ppa}, we employ various metrics to evaluate the effectiveness of different defense methods, mainly including attack accuracy and feature distance.
-In addition, we also analyze some other aspects of model robustness in Appendix \ref{appx:other robustness}.
+\paragraph{Metrics.} Following prior work \cite{ls,ifgmi}, we adopt several quantitative metrics to evaluate the effectiveness of different defense mechanisms, primarily including attack accuracy and feature distance.
+For all reported results, we provide both the mean and standard deviation to capture attack performance consistency across multiple runs.
+We also analyze some other aspects of model robustness in Appendix \ref{appx:other robustness}, including the knowledge extraction scores \cite{ls}, adversarial robustness \cite{fgsm,pgd,bim,onepixel} and backdoor robustness \cite{badnets,blended}.

-\textit{Attack Accuracy.} We use the evaluation model to predict the labels on reconstructed samples and compute the top-$1$ and top-$5$ accuracy for target classes, denoted as $\textbf{Acc@1}$ and $\textbf{Acc@5}$ respectively.
-Higher attack accuracy indicates a greater leakage of private information \citep{gmi}.

-\textit{Feature Distance.} Features are defined as the output from the model's penultimate layer.
+\begin{itemize} \item \textit{Attack Accuracy.} We use the evaluation model to predict the labels on reconstructed samples and compute the top-$1$ and top-$5$ accuracy for target classes, denoted as $\textbf{Acc@1}$ and $\textbf{Acc@5}$, respectively.
+Higher attack accuracy indicates a greater leakage of private information \cite{gmi}. \item \textit{Feature Distance.} Features are defined as the output from the model's penultimate layer.
 For each reconstructed sample, we calculate the $l_2$ feature distance to the nearest private training sample.
 The final metric is obtained by averaging these distances across all reconstructed samples.
-The feature distances are evaluated using the evaluation model and a FaceNet model \citep{schroff2015facenet} trained on a large VGGFace2 dataset \citep{vggface2}, denoted as $\delta_{eval}$ and $\delta_{face}$, respectively.
+The feature distances are evaluated using the evaluation model and a FaceNet \cite{schroff2015facenet} trained on a large VGGFace2 dataset \cite{vggface2}, denoted as $\delta_{eval}$ and $\delta_{face}$. \end{itemize}

+\paragraph{Defense baselines.} We compare our method with $6$ SOTA defense algorithms, including MID \cite{mid}, BiDO \cite{bido}, LS \cite{ls}, TL \cite{tl}, RoLSS \cite{rolss} and Trap \cite{trap}.
+To ensure a fair comparison among the different defense algorithms, we carefully adjust the hyperparameters governing defense strength, maintaining nearly identical classification accuracy on the test split of the private dataset for each model, denoted as \textbf{Test Acc}.
+The detailed implementation of the defense methods is provided in the Appendix \ref{appx:classifier training}.